BradleyA/docker-security-infrastructure/docker-TLS/README.md

 copy-host-2-remote-host.sh - An administration user can run this script to copy host public, private TLS keys, and CA to a remote host.

-#### WARNING: These instructions are incomplete.
-Need to complete the follow script

 ## Install
 To install, change directory to the location you want to download the scripts.
 Use git to pull or clone these scripts into your directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.